rheslip/M8-Headless/README.md

  Why?

 I wanted to try the M8 tracker without spending $$$ on the real deal.
-I have seen other similar projects using Raspberry Pi 4 but I figured it would be done with a Raspberry Pi Zero 2 W. This build is smaller, cheaper and consumes much less power than the other projects I've seen.
+I have seen other similar projects using Raspberry Pi 4 but I figured it could be done with a Raspberry Pi Zero 2 W. This build is smaller, cheaper and consumes much less power than the other standalone M8 Headless projects I've seen.

  This project is relatively cheap to build ~ $150.
 It requires excellent electronic building skills and experience configuring Linux.

  Why Not?

  If you want the full functions of an M8, buy an M8.
 The headless version does not support audio input, MIDI, or touchscreen.
 If you build this, expect to spend a lot of time on it.
-If you don't like that sort of thing, buy an M8.
+If you don't like fiddling with electronics and Linux, buy an M8.

  I have spent at least 60 hours on the project and its still not really finished.
 Most of that time was researching and configuring Linux to boot into M8C, installing the TFT driver, configuring the GPIOs etc. The actual electronics build was fairly straightforward.

- The Recipe

  Hardware